 The Condo Market is Affordable

-Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for wannabe property-owners.
+Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for first-time homebuyers.

-Many buyers, especially first-time buyers, have been pushed out of the market for a Toronto home.
-Those searching for a home alternative will find themselves purchasing more feasible, and fundable condos or sky homes (large condos) as these are the affordable alternative.
+Many buyers, especially first-time buyers in downtown Toronto, have been pushed out of the market for a Toronto home.
+Those searching for a home alternative will find themselves purchasing more feasible and fundable condos or sky homes (large condos) as these are the affordable alternative.

 Toronto Housing Prices Will Remain High